AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Rate limiting: How are external API rate limits handled?
 What happens when limits are approached?

-Evaluation Questions by Vendor Category
+Vendor-Specific Evaluation Questions

-For Agent Platforms
+For Coding Agent Vendors

 • What is the migration path if we outgrow the platform?

-• How does pricing scale with usage?
+• How does pricing scale with usage - particularly token consumption?

 • How do you handle multi-model architectures (using different LLMs for different tasks)?